freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 800.1

 Run the script and test out the `EXIT` menu.
+It should give a nicer experience now :smile:

 #### HINTS